 For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
 If a service is not covered, the out-of-pocket expense will not count toward your out-of-pocket maximum.
-See Chapter 4, Section 1.2 for additional information on your out-of-pocket maximum.
 You can call Customer Service when you want to know how much of your benefit limit you have already used.